-Students are required to complete 25% of the technical studies (associate degree programs) or occupational-specific studies (technical diploma programs) at Mid-State.
-The remaining 75% of coursework may be completed with the various types of credit for prior learning.
+Students are required to complete a minimum of 25 percent of the technical studies (associate degree programs) or occupationalspecific studies (technical diploma programs) at Mid-State.
+The remaining 75 percent of coursework may be completed with the various types of credit for prior learning.

 Students must meet the competencies of the specific course for which they request credit for prior learning.
-All students seeking any form of credit for prior learning will begin the process with the Student Services Office.
-Student Services will then refer the request to the credit for prior learning coordinator.
-After the evaluation is completed, the credit for prior learning coordinator will notify the student in writing regarding the result of the evaluation.
+All students seeking any form of credit for prior learning will begin the process with the Student Services & Information Center.
+Student Services will then refer the request to the Credit for Prior Learning coordinator.
+After the evaluation is completed, the Credit for Prior Learning coordinator will notify the student in writing regarding the result of the evaluation.
 If credits are granted, they will be entered on the student's permanent transcript record.
 An appeal of the final decision may be made through the Academic Appeals process.